Skip to main content

 Keep going after the ingredient check

 Ingredient safety is only one piece of homemade feeding.
-The next step is checking calories, nutrient balance, and how the ingredient fits into the rest of the recipe.
+The next step is moving into recipe ideas, calorie checks, and how the ingredient fits into the rest of the bowl.